FloatyMonkey/slang-rs/README.md

 # Slang Rust Bindings

-Rust bindings for the [Slang](https://github.com/shader-slang/slang/) shader language compiler.
-In contrast to existing bindings, these internally use Slang's COM/C++ API because the old C API is soon to be deprecated.
+Rust bindings for the [Slang](https://github.com/shader-slang/slang/) shader language.
+Supporting both the modern compilation and reflection API.

-Currently mostly reflects the needs of our own [engine](https://github.com/FloatyMonkey/engine) but issues and pull requests are more than welcome.
+Currently mostly reflects the needs of our own [engine](https://github.com/FloatyMonkey/engine) but contributions are more than welcome.

 ## Example